 A serious problem with street lighting is possible stray voltage.
 Unnoticeable small stray voltages can cause lamp posts to accidentally get electrified.
 Damaged insulation within the pole can be very dangerous.
 It could cause electrical shock and kill anyone that comes into contact with the pole.

 It’s no secret that LED street lighting is superior to traditional lighting systems.
 However, LED street lights possess unique qualities that need to be taken into account when making the decision to acquire them.
 When buying LED street lights, careful consideration should be given to:

-The Light Intensity
+1. Light Intensity